Kanchenjunga North South Base camp Trek - 23 Days

 Additionally, climbers should be cautious of the dangers of ascending Kanchenjunga, such as avalanches, frostbite, and altitude sickness.
 It’s critical to be well-versed in high-altitude climbing techniques and to gradually acclimate to the high altitude.
 Additionally, climbers need to be equipped for severe weather and knowledgeable about basic first aid and emergency response techniques.

-All the trip grading can be view here.
+All the trip grading can be viewed here.

-If you have any confusion for booking process please visit our booking process.
+If you have any confusion for the booking process please visit our Booking Page.

 Itinerary